globaldev/angular-emoji-filter/README.md

 });
 ```

 We are using the [Grunt Montage](https://github.com/globaldev/grunt-montage) plugin to generate the sprite sheet.
 Check the readme of the plugin for full configuration details.
 Once you have customised the Gruntfile, you can build production-ready assets by running the default Grunt task.
+This will generate the necessary files in the `dist` directory.

 To get the filter working with your Angular app just include the stylesheet and JavaScript, and inject the `emoji` module into your app as shown in the example below.